stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 ## Enable the hypershift related components on the hub cluster

-Because hypershift is a TP feature, the related components are disabled by default. we should enable it by editing the multiclusterengine resource to set the `spec.overrides.components[?(@.name=='hypershift-preview')].enabled` to `true`
+Because hypershift is a TP feature, the related components are disabled by default.
+We should enable it by editing the multiclusterengine resource to set the `spec.overrides.components[?(@.name=='hypershift-preview')].enabled` to `true`
 ```bash
 $ oc get mce multiclusterengine-sample -ojsonpath="{.spec.overrides.components[?(@.name=='hypershift-preview')].enabled}"
 true